t-beigbeder/otvl_cabri/README.md

 To make it simple, Cabri can be compared to the synchronization command-line tool: `rsync`

 - using HTTP instead of SSH for remote access
-- enabling mono or bidirectional synchronization
+- enabling unidirectional or bidirectional synchronization
 - providing synchronization between local files and S3 compatible object storage
 - but also with a data store on local storage
 - providing in both cases data historization, deduplication or encryption,